VIII. Duties of Officers

 Keep an itemized account of all receipts/expenditures and assemble reports as directed including support to obtain and sustain nonprofit status.

-Review current financial status, future expenditures, and provide approval of completed statements and forecast future needs of The Club.
+Review current financial status and future expenditures.
+Provide approval of completed statements and forecasted future needs of The Club.

 E: Event Coordinator – It shall be the duty of the Event Coordinator to:

-Organize and manage events as defined including but not limited to Club Meetings, Officer Meetings, Social Activities, and Annual Banquet.
+Organize, manage, and communicate events including but not limited to Group Runs, Social Activities, Awards Ceremony and Annual Banquet.
 Identify and coordinate appropriate locations to hold events.